 The development of optical astronomy is in line with Jānis Ikauniek’s idea.
 At the beginning of January 1965, the 1.2 m large field of view (19 m2 field of view) Schmidt system telescope with an input aperture of 0.8 m was added to the Observatory’s infrastructure.
 It is the twelfth largest Schmidt telescope in the world still to date.

 Investigations of carbon stars: B, V, R, I photometry, low resolution spectroscopy

 More than 5% carbon stars in Milky Way Galaxy were discovered in Baldone Observatory.
 Main photometric characteristics of these stars were obtained.
 New type of variability of late stars – DY Per with irregular dimming by 2–5 magnitudes was selected.
 “General Catalogue of Galactic Carbon Stars” was prepared in 2001 and the catalogue data now are continuously updated.
 On the basis of the Schmidt telescope low resolution objective prism spectrum analysis, a method for estimating the absolute size, surface temperature, distance and evolution stage of carbon stars has been developed (Fig. 1).
 This method uses the latest achievements of carbon star research in the Great Magellan Cloud and estimates of the magnitude of interstellar absorption.
 The results of the method are currently being tested using Gaia’s space telescope measurements.
 The distribution of the carbon star is believed to be related to the structure of the Milky Way galaxy arms.
 The hypothesis that the Galaxy has another, more distant arm than the “outer arm” is being checked.
-The loss of matter from the C stars forms carbon-rich shells – space areas with a high concentration of a
+The loss of matter from the C stars forms carbon-rich shells – space areas with a high concentration of a vital chemical element.

 Monitoring of small bodies of Solar